erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

     ![R_j = kR_j](https://latex.codecogs.com/svg.format?R_j%20%3D%20kR_j "R_j = kR_j")
     or
     ![R_j = R_j + kR_i](https://latex.codecogs.com/svg.format?R_j%20%3D%20R_j%20%2B%20kR_i "R_j = R_j + kR_i")
-    on all columns below the leading edge in a row.
+    on all columns below the leading edge in a row (to convert those values into zeros).
 Repeat this step for each leading edge of each row.
 2. Find the matrix **reduced echelon form** by identifying the right most leading edge and using a scaling elementary row operation to convert it into 1.
 Apply replacement elementary row operations i.e. ![R_i = R_i + kR_j](https://latex.codecogs.com/svg.format?R_i%20%3D%20R_i%20%2B%20kR_j "R_i = R_i + kR_j")
-    on all columns above the leading 1.
+    on all columns above the leading 1 (to convert those values into zeros).
 Repeat this step for each leading edge of each row.

 <details>
 <summary>